kangchihlun/Auth-Service-PY/README.md

 # FastAPI Authentication Service

 A simple authentication service built with FastAPI and PostgreSQL.
+React.js for Client Connection.

 ## ⚠️ Security Notice